Steve Reed (politician): Early life and career

-Reed was born and raised in St Albans, Hertfordshire, and attended Verulam School.
+Reed was born, on 12 November 1963, and raised in St Albans, Hertfordshire, and attended Verulam School.
+At 16 he joined the Labour Party.
 His family worked at Odhams printing factory in Watford until it closed down in 1983.
-Around this time, he joined the Labour Party.
-He went on to study English at Sheffield University.
+He studied English at Sheffield University.
 He started work in the educational publishing industry in 1990, and worked for Routledge, Thomson Corporation, the Law Society and Sweet & Maxwell.